-The unfunded actuarial accrued liability of CalPERS and STRS as of their most recent actuarial valuation is set forth in Table A-11 below.
+The respective unfunded actuarial accrued liabilities of CalPERS and STRS as of their most recent actuarial valuation are set forth in Table A-15 below.
 The individual funding progress for the District itself is not available from STRS.

-Includes "PERS Recapture."
+(2) Includes "PERS Recapture."
 Pursuant to State law, the State is allowed to recapture the savings corresponding to a lower PERS rate by reducing a school district's revenue limit apportionment by the amount of the school district's PERS savings in that year.
 Such recapture has occurred in each Fiscal Year since 1982-83.